University Affiliated Research Center: Background

 These nonprofit organizations maintain essential research, development and engineering "core" capabilities; maintain long-term strategic relationships with their DoD sponsors; and operate in the public interest, free from real or perceived conflicts of interest.
 Collaboration with the educational and research resources available at their universities enhances each UARC’s ability to meet the needs of their sponsors.

 University affiliated laboratories have been conducting research and development for the United States Navy since 1942, beginning with the creation of the Applied Physics Lab at Johns Hopkins.
-The most recent UARC, created in 2012, is the National Strategic Research Institute at the University of Nebraska, which is performing research for the United States Strategic Command.
+The most recent UARC, created in 2023, is the Research Institute for Tactical Autonomy, led by Howard University, which is performing research for the United States Air Force.

 Occasionally, the creation of UARCs have been controversial.
-For example, in July 2004 the Navy proposed the University of Hawaii at Mānoa as a UARC.
+For example, in July 2004 the Navy proposed the University of Hawaiʻi at Mānoa as a UARC.
 In response, some students and others protested with a six-day sit in at the campus administration building.